Germany has lowered VAT – this has perks for you too! All products have already been reduced in price.

 - A valid identity document, such as a passport, and proof of your address.

-- Vehicle registration document Part 1, unless the vehicle has been de-registered.
+- Vehicle registration document Part 1

 - Vehicle registration document Part 2.